Nutrition and physical activity in the prevention and treatment of sarcopenia: systematic review

 400 IU of vitamin D did NOT help (need at least 800 IU after a Vitamin D loading dose)

-Vitamin D Life has a summary of studies: Sarcopenia (muscle loss) and Vitamin D
+Vitamin D Life has a summary of studies: Sarcopenia (muscle loss) fought by Vitamin D, exercise and protein - many studies

 Download the PDF from Vitamin D Life